China–Israel relations: Gaza war

-Following the 2023 Hamas-led attack on Israel, an Israeli embassy official said Israel expected to see a "stronger condemnation" of Hamas and that it was "not the time to call for a two-state solution" when people were "being murdered, slaughtered in the streets."
+Following the 2023 October 7 attacks, an Israeli embassy official said Israel expected to see a "stronger condemnation" of Hamas and that it was "not the time to call for a two-state solution" when people were "being murdered, slaughtered in the streets."
 The Israeli Ministry of Foreign Affairs later expressed "deep disappointment" over China not condemning Hamas.
-Commentary in Chinese state media and social media blamed the U.S. for the conflict and spread antisemitic tropes against Israel.
+Commentary in Chinese state media and social media blamed the U.S. for the conflict and spread antisemitic tropes.
 Some people equated Israel's actions to Nazism by accusing them of committing genocide on Palestinians, prompting a rebuke from the German embassy in Beijing.
-Chinese foreign minister Wang Yi stated that in Gaza, "Israel’s actions have gone beyond self-defense."
+Chinese foreign minister Wang Yi stated that in Gaza, "Israel's actions have gone beyond self-defense."
 In January 2024, Israel reported that it discovered a "massive" stockpile of Chinese weaponry used by Hamas.

 Chinese suppliers as of December 2023 have created bureaucratic obstacles for Israeli tech factories, delaying shipments of electronic components to Israel for civilian and military use.
 The Chinese government, according to Israeli officials, has refused to send workers to Israel during the war.
-Chinese shipping companies COSCO and OOCL have suspended trade with Israel as early as 18 December 2023, sparking concerns by Israeli analysts that the Bayport terminal run by the state-owned Shanghai International Port Group in the Port of Haifa is a security risk.
+Chinese shipping companies COSCO Shipping and OOCL have suspended trade with Israel as early as 18 December 2023, sparking concerns by Israeli analysts that the Bayport terminal run by the state-owned Shanghai International Port Group in the Port of Haifa is a security risk.

 On the first anniversary of the 7 October Hamas-led attack on Israel, Xinhua News Agency criticized U.S. diplomatic and military support for Israel.
 The Chinese government's Spamouflage influence operation has also criticized U.S. support for Israel and spread antisemitic tropes online.

+In May 2025, Chinese Ambassador to Israel Xiao Junzheng stated the October 7 attacks was "inhumane, unforgivable and also outrageous", adding "China opposes and condemns what Hamas did on the seventh of October", while maintaining support for a two-state solution.
+In July 2025, Xiao rejected reports about Chinese dual-use technology exports to Iran to rebuild its missiles following the Twelve-Day War.
+He said that "China has made it clear and publicly that we oppose Iran’s development and possession of nuclear weapons" and that "We respect Israel’s right to subsistence and development.
+We are against some slogans by some people and some countries about wiping Israel off the map of the world."
+He added that China condemns "intrusion" by Hamas into Israeli territory, stating "international law grants occupied populations rights to employ armed resistance ending foreign occupation" but that "this stops there" and does not allow invading Israeli territory and violence against civilians.

-In September 2025, Benjamin Netanyahu accused the PRC, along with Qatar of orchestrating and leading a propaganda campaign to politically "besiege" Israel by undermining its global support, particularly in Western media and among allies.
+In August 2025, China officially referred to genocide in Gaza with the U.S. as an "accomplice" and called for the "imperative of an arm embargo on Israel."
+In September 2025, Benjamin Netanyahu accused China, along with Qatar of orchestrating and leading a propaganda campaign to politically "besiege" Israel by undermining its global support, particularly in Western media and among allies.